mirianfsilva/college-code-assignments/Binary Search Tree/README.md

-Implement Dictionary Using Binary Search Tree
+## Dictionary Using Binary Search Tree
+Algorithms and Data Structures (AEDS).
+Federal University of Minas Gerais